-Historic Sites of Manitoba: Lavinia Monument (Lavinia, Municipality of Hamiota)
+Historic Sites of Manitoba: Lavinia United Church / Lavinia Monument (Lavinia, Municipality of Hamiota)

 The community of Lavinia was established in 1904 as a station point on the CNR Rapid City Subdivision, in what is now the Municipality of Hamiota.
-Named for Lavinia Hoy, wife of a member of the municipal council, Lavinia had a post office and a church, the former of which closed in 1965.
-A fieldstone monument at the site commemorates the church and pioneers of the district.
+Named for Lavinia Hoy (?-?), wife of a member of the municipal council, Lavinia had a United Church and a general store and post office, the former of which was demolished in 1963 and the latter closed in 1965.
+A fieldstone monument at the former church site commemorates the pioneers of the district.

 Lavinia commemorative monument